MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/create-site-copilot.md

 ﻿---
-title: Create an AI-generated site using Copilot (preview)
+title: Copilot for site creation (preview)
 description: Learn how to create an AI-generated site using Copilot in Power Pages.
 author: sampatn
 ms.topic: conceptual